Can I bring a cell phone, an iPod type player or handheld game to Camp?

 We have a family cottage.
 Why would we consider sending our son to a sleepaway summer camp?

-There is no doubt that there are a lot more summer options for boys aged 7-16 in 2019 than existed in 1950 or 1990.
+There is no doubt that there are a lot more summer options for boys aged 7-16 now than existed in 1950s or 1990s.
 We still believe that a traditional summer camp experience provides an essential experience that will contribute to a child’s self-esteem and the growth of his sense of independence.

 At Nominingue, campers live in tents.
 From their arrival to the time of their departure, campers are immersed in a beautiful natural setting.
 Cell phones, I-pods and computer screens get left at home for one, two, three weeks or more and campers have the opportunity to re-connect with nature and to forge friendships, without the interference of technology.